sonos/keyword-spotting-research-datasets/README.md

 Use only for academic and/or research purposes.
 No commercial use.
 Publication permitted only if the Datasets are unmodified and subject to the same license terms.
-Any publication must include a full citation to the paper in which the Data Sets were initially published by Snips:
+Any publication must include a full citation to the paper in which the datasets were initially published by Snips:

 ```
 Coucke et al., 2018, "Efficient keyword spotting using dilated convolutions